MonaPersonal/repl-challenge/README.md

 Install Flask
 http://flask.pocoo.org/docs/0.11/installation/

+Open terminal and change directory to the repo folder(repl-challenge)

-To run the application give this command in your terminal: python views.py
+To run give this command in your terminal: python views.py

 go to 127.0.0.1:5000 in your browser